 Bach with his sister and parents.

 Every day, Bach still does housework and participates in many sports activities, especially swimming.
-Last year, this 1m80 tall male student overcame the challenge of the Ly Son sea swimming competition, from Big Island to Small Island with a distance of 5km.
+Last year, this 1m80 tall male student overcame the challenge of swimming across the Ly Son sea, from Big Island to Small Island with a distance of 5km.
 That time, Bach was one of the few people who successfully crossed the Ly Son sea to reach the finish line.

-Bach has been a member of the swimming club for 6-7 years and maintains free swimming lessons for visually impaired children during the summer.
-This year, despite the intense preparation for the international Olympic team, Bach still goes to the swimming pool every day at 5:30 a.m. to teach the children in the club.
+Bach has been in the swimming club for 6-7 years now and continues to teach free swimming lessons to visually impaired children during the summer.
+This year, despite the intense preparation for the international Olympic team, Bach still goes to the pool every day at 5:30 to teach the children in the club.
 “I think this helps my child relieve stress from studying.
 Good physical strength and fitness contribute to supporting and helping my child focus on studying and develop intellectually,” said Ms. Huyen.

 Bach said that in the coming time, he will continue to focus on studying to complete the high school program.
 Besides, he will equip himself with knowledge, skills, and study for additional certificates to prepare for studying abroad.
 In the future, Bach wants to pursue fields related to information technology and computer science.